thelastpickle/cassandra-reaper/src/docs/content/docs/backends/_index.md

 For persistent relational database storage, you must either setup PostgreSQL or H2.
 You also need to set `storageType: database` in the config file.

-Sample yaml files are available in the `resource` directory for each storage backend:
+Sample yaml files are available in the `src/packaging/resource` directory for each storage backend:

 * cassandra-reaper-memory.yaml
 * cassandra-reaper-postgres.yaml